morpho-org/metamorpho/certora/README.md

 MetaMorpho defines different roles to be able to manage the vault, the distinction between roles helps in reducing trust assumptions.
 Roles follow a hierarchy, and this hierarchy is verified to hold in [`Roles.spec`](specs/Roles.spec).
 More precisely, a stronger role is checked to be able to do the same operations of a lesser role.
-Additionally, it is verified in [`Reverts.spec`](specs/Reverts.spec) that the roles are necessary to be able to do permissioned operations
+Additionally, it is verified in [`Reverts.spec`](specs/Reverts.spec) that the roles are necessary to be able to do permissioned operations.
 For example, the following rule makes sure that having the guardian role is necessary to be able to revoke a pending timelock:

 ```solidity